ywwhhh/F-CPI/README.md

 - Python 3.6.12
 - PyTorch 1.10.2
 - CUDA 11.3  if you need train deep learning model with gpu.
+- tqdm,numpy
+- rdkit,networkx...(If you wish to perform data preprocessing)

 **Steps of using F-CPI:**
 1. Install [Git](https://git-scm.com/), this step is optional if you does not install DeepSEED by git clone.
 Clone the source codes with git.